echobind/launchbox/readme.md

 # Launchbox

-A **pluggable** file generator for your React and React Native applications.
+A **pluggable** file generator for JavaScript applications.
+Currently, the default configuration is for React.

 Before Launchbox:
 "I need to make a new component"